NSSAC/CopasiDiseaseLibrary/README.md

 Documentation may be found at https://www.overleaf.com/read/tsyhztjmhdfv

-## Development and Deployment of the ShineyCOPASI Web Application
+## Development and Deployment of the ShinyCOPASI Web Application
 Currently changes pushed to the 'test' branch will trigger a rebuild of the Docker container, and deployment of the updated site (currenly [dismolib.uvadcos.io](http://dismolib.uvadcos.io/)).
 So a good workflow might be . . .